RamitRoshan/nodejs-backend/Interview-Ques.md

 7. What are the benefits of using Mongoose ODM when working with MongoDB in a Node.js / MERN application?

 8. How do you handle errors globally in a backend application (Node.js / Express)?

+9. How do we receive data in a POST request in a backend application using Express.js ?
+(How do we receive data from the client using a POST request in the backend ?)

+10. From a single POST API, how can we store the same request data into multiple (three) different database models/collections ? <br> (
+How can we save data from a single POST request into multiple (three) different models/collections in the backend ?)

+11. How can we optimize a POST API that needs to write data into multiple models at the same time?

+12. How do you ensure data consistency when saving data to multiple models from a single POST request ?